Qatar bans sale of beer at World Cup stadiums in about-face

 And Qatar also changed the date of the opening match only weeks before the World Cup began.

-At the 2014 World Cup in Brazil, the host country was forced to change a law to allow alcohol sales in stadiums — but the same cultural issues were not at play.
+Previous World Cup hosts have been asked to make concessions.
+For the 2014 tournament, Brazil was forced to change a law to allow alcohol sales in stadiums — but the same cultural issues were not at play.

 AB InBev’s deal with FIFA was renewed in 2011 — after Qatar was picked as host.
 However, the Belgium-based brewer has faced uncertainty in recent months on the exact details of where it can serve and sell beer in Qatar.
 And some have balked at the price, which was confirmed at $14 for a beer.